VIAUAD02/laborok/docs/english/github/index.md

 The detailed description below shows the entire procedure.
 This summary is an overview of the whole process.

-1. The exercises are solved in a dedicated GitHub repository created using a GitHub Classroom invitation link published in Moodle.
+1. The exercises are solved in a dedicated GitHub repository created using a AHK invitation link published in Moodle.

 1. Your solution is submitted on a new branch, not on master.
 You can create any number of commits on this branch.
 You need to push these commits to GitHub.

 1. You submit your final solution through a pull request assigned to the instructor.

-1. You can ask questions regarding the results and evaluation in the pull request comment thread.
-To notify your instructor use the @name annotation in the comment text.
+1. You can ask questions regarding the results and evaluation in email.

 ## Starting your work: git checkout